'Friday' actor-comedian John Witherspoon dies at 77

 LOS ANGELES (AP) — Actor-comedian John Witherspoon, who memorably played Ice Cube's father in the "Friday" films, has died.
 He was 77.

-Witherspoon's family issued a statement to the website Deadline saying that Witherspoon died Tuesday in Los Angeles.
+Witherspoon's manager Alex Goodman confirmed late Tuesday that Witherspoon died in Los Angeles.
 No cause of death was released.

 The actor had a prolific career, co-starring in three "Friday" films, appearing on "The Wayans Bros." television series and voicing the grandfather in "The Boondocks" animated series.
 His film roles included "Vampire in Brooklyn" and "Boomerang," and he was a frequent guest on "Late Show with David Letterman."